 The town had such a cool sign to welcome visitors.
 Was a tad eerie, but who doesn't love neon signs?
 They're very much a common sight among small towns along highway one.

-On the trip out of California, we had to drive the Eurovan through the huge fire that had terrorized most of the northern tip of the state.
+On the trip out, we had to drive the Eurovan through the huge fire that had terrorized most of the northern tip of California.
 The air was full of ashes and caused a sweltered 100+ degree environment.
 Oh well!
-Nothing open windows and cold drinks from the fridge can't fix!
+Nothing open windows and cold drinks from the icebox can't fix!
 The effect the ashen sky gave off made for a great vintage 90's-esque gas station stop picture.

 We camped out at a nice big site near the Oregon dunes.
 Scored a nice little corner by the trees and set up shop.
 Very cozy!